This out-and-back hike to the Amphitheatre and Tugela Gorge is the most classic hike in the Drakensberg, with amazing views of the Amphitheatre.

 - Take a picnic to enjoy at the pools at the far end.

-- Read more about Royal Natal National Park, and the Drakensberg in our guide (coming soon).
+- Read more about Royal Natal National Park, and our 12 Day Drakensberg Trip.

 You will almost immediately see very fine views of the Amphitheatre stretched before you, one of the most impressive sights in the Drakensberg Mountains.